danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-The `style` parameter lets you modify the message style, like the colors, spacings etc. of the message view.
-To style the surrounding notification shape, you must provide a ``SystemNotificationStyle`` when setting up or presenting the notification.
+The `style` parameter lets you style the message.
+To style the notification shape, you must provide a ``SystemNotificationStyle`` when setting up or presenting the notification.